Statistical Inference for Model Parameters in Stochastic Gradient Descent

-The high-level idea of the proof consists of two steps: \begin{enumerate} \item establishing the consistency (and the rate of convergence) of the batch-means estimator based on the sequence $U_n$. \item quantifying the difference between $\Delta_n$ and $U_n$, where $\Delta_n$ in \eqref{eq:sgd_general_delta} is the sequence of interest generated from SGD for a general loss function. \end{enumerate} The details of this high-level proof is elaborated as follows.
-In fact, the so-called ``oracle iterate sequence" in \eqref{eqn:linear} has also been considered in \cite{PJ92}, which can be written in a more explicit form:
+Note that $\Delta_n=U_n$ in the linear model setting, but our proof applies to \emph{non-linear models (e.g., generalized linear models)}.
+For a non-linear model, the high-level idea of the proof consists of two steps: \begin{enumerate} \item Establishing the consistency (and the rate of convergence) of the batch-means estimator based on the sequence $U_n$; \item Quantifying the difference between $\Delta_n$ and $U_n$, where $\Delta_n$ in \eqref{eq:sgd_general_delta} is the original sequence of interest generated from SGD for general loss functions, and $U_n$ in \eqref{eqn:linear} is its auxiliary linear approximation sequence. \end{enumerate} In fact, the sequence $U_n$ is the so-called ``oracle iterate sequence'', which has also been considered in \cite{PJ92}.
+It can be written in a more explicit form: